ReactOS: Wine cooperation

 The ReactOS and the Wine projects share the goal to run binary Windows software natively and can therefore share many dependencies and development.
 ReactOS uses portions of the Wine project so that it can benefit from Wine's progress in implementing the Win32 API.
 While Wine's NTDLL, USER32, KERNEL32, GDI32, and ADVAPI32 components cannot be used directly by ReactOS due to architectural differences, code snippets of them and other parts can be shared between both projects.
 The kernel is developed by ReactOS separately as Wine relies here on existing Unix-like kernels.

 Separately, the experimental Arwinss branch was created as an alternative means to improve USER32 and GDI32 support through an alternative implementation of the Win32 API.
 Whereas ReactOS's original Win32 subsystem was closely modeled after its equivalent in Windows, Arwinss combines the architecture of that subsystem with the corresponding implementation in Wine.
 To this end, Arwinss uses Wine's GDI32 and USER32 libraries with few changes to take fuller advantage of Wine's existing software compatibility.
 Arwinss also allows the user to optionally use a remote X server instead of a local display.

 Other

 The Tango Desktop Project initiative provides open-source design guidelines and resources (as icons) for applications on desktop environments.
 FreeType is an open-source software development library, used to render text on to bitmaps and provides support for other font-related operations.
 The KernelEx project is a Windows-API extension and compatibility layer project, which provides open-source implementations of some Windows-APIs.
 Other contributing projects are MinGW, SYSLINUX, adns, ICU, GraphApp, Ext2, GNU FreeFont, DejaVu fonts, and Liberation fonts.

-Forks

-Forks based on ReactOS are occasionally created: